count-negative/Configurable-Menu/README.md

    - Improve the speed of close the popupmenu.
    - Improve the alignment of applications and places in the accessible panel.
    - Add feature to count the number of usages of the applications(only if application is called from the menu).
+   - Allows the use of the default Cinnamon packages manager(only if it's available).

 1.2-Beta
    - Was added kicker Menu layout.